Making Vaccines: Process of Vaccine Development

 Phase I trials

 Once an idea appears promising, it must be tested in a small number of healthy adults.
-These studies usually include less than 100 people and answer two main questions: does the vaccine generate the expected immune response and is the vaccine safe?
+These placebo-controlled studies usually include less than 100 people and answer two main questions: does the vaccine generate the expected immune response and is the vaccine safe?
+(For more information about placebo controls, see "Phase III trials" section of page.)

 During Phase I trials, scientists at the pharmaceutical company must study how to make the vaccine in a quantity large enough for preliminary trials.
 They also must determine what preservatives or stabilizers to add so that the vaccine does not break down and whether any adjuvants are necessary to generate a strong enough immune response.
 Any preservatives, stabilizers or adjuvants that are going to be in the final vaccine must be used in the trials.